samblam/StoryMode/memory-bank/progress.md

 - Identified that the `"__vite_ssr_import_2__.validateFormat is not a function"` error is caused by `DataExporter.astro` calling a non-existent API endpoint.
 This issue requires further investigation.

 Current focus:
+1.  **Resolving Vercel Build Error**: This is the immediate priority.
+The next developer should focus on debugging the `src/components/tsconfig.json` path issue.
-1.  **Addressing Technical Debt and Improvements:** The next focus will be addressing the items outlined in `memory-bank/technicalDebtAndImprovements.md`.
+2.  **Addressing Technical Debt and Improvements:** The next focus will be addressing the items outlined in `memory-bank/technicalDebtAndImprovements.md`.
-2.  **Investigating the `validateExport` API endpoint:** The `validateExport` function in `DataExporter.astro` is calling a non-existent API endpoint.
+3.  **Investigating the `validateExport` API endpoint:** The `validateExport` function in `DataExporter.astro` is calling a non-existent API endpoint.
 This needs to be investigated and fixed.
-3. Fixing remaining critical bugs (Thank You page link, survey creation, participant management, survey preview).
+4. Fixing remaining critical bugs (Thank You page link, survey creation, participant management, survey preview).
-4. Testing the newly implemented features.
+5. Testing the newly implemented features.
-5. Adding comprehensive user feedback and validation.
+6. Adding comprehensive user feedback and validation.
-6. Documenting the survey publishing workflow for administrators.
+7. Documenting the survey publishing workflow for administrators.

 Recent implementations:
 1. Integrated survey publishing with background job system for email sending